 The Passion Of The Christ creates a spiritual atmosphere from the beginning.

-Mel Gibson used an international crew for this movie (it might have something to do with the budget, but still was a great approach) and he had people from all over the Earth: Europe, Asia, Africa, the Americas.
+Mel Gibson used an international crew (it might have something to do with the budget, but still was a great approach) and he had people from all over: Europe, Asia, Africa, the Americas.
 I also believe that he used actors from Romania, Bulgaria, Middle-East, etc because of the different facial expressions they have, which could come more naturally to them as opposed to Anglo-Saxons, that we’re used to.
 Obviously, this is just a theory, and again, Jesus is played by Jim Caviezel, and you don’t get more AS than him.

-Italy is the provider for the image, as he told from the beginning too his DOP crew, that what he wanted to transmit must have something inspired by Caravaggio, a famous middle age Italian painter.
+Italy is the provider for the image, as he told from the beginning to his DOP crew, that what he wanted to transmit must have something inspired by Caravaggio, a famous middle ages Italian painter.

 He also had a series of paintings about Christ as a reference, mostly from the passion scenes.
 If you look at the poster, see the movie and do some Caravaggio search on Google you will understand what I’m talking about.

 I’m sure it’s not easy to do it and we have to thank Mr. Gibson for having the courage (and the money) to make this happen.

 You can listen to it for free here and yes, you are present from the start.